 Angiolipomas (also sometimes known as haemangiolipomas, vascular lipomas, and fibromyolipomas) are rare soft tissue tumours composed of mature adipocytes and vessels.
-They can occur essentially anywhere, and can be subclassified into infiltrating and non-infiltrating varieties 1.
+They can occur essentially anywhere and can be subclassified into infiltrating and non-infiltrating variants 1.

 Catheter angiography demonstrates prominent coarse neovascularity.
 During the capillary phase, contrast staining is typically seen 1.

 Treatment is predominantly surgical, although infiltrating tumours are difficult to completely excise 1 and, as mentioned above, tend to recur locally.
 2

 - 1. Finberg HJ, Levin DC.
 Angiolipoma: a rare benign soft tissue tumor with a malignant arteriographic appearance.
 AJR Am J Roentgenol.
 1977;128 (4): 697-8. doi:10.2214/ajr.128.4.697 - Pubmed citation

 - 2. Kransdorf MJ, Moser RP, Meis JM, Meyer CA. Fat-containing soft-tissue masses of the extremities.
 Radiographics : a review publication of the Radiological Society of North America, Inc. 11 (1): 81-106. doi:10.1148/radiographics.11.1.1996399 - Pubmed